 1. Mistake #1 – Not Getting the Mobile Home Inspected

 Even if you’re an old hand at purchasing mobile homes, it’s still recommended to get a professional to appraise the property.
 After all, it is such a large investment that a proper appraisal should be completed to ensure your finances are secure.
 Additionally, this not only allows any repairs to be noted, but may also allow you to negotiate a lower price depending on the results of the professional purveyance.

 2. Mistake #2 – Not Taking Out Mobile Home insurance

 Many buyers make the mistake of thinking mobile home insurance is something you consider after you purchase a mobile home.
-However, this is a huge oversight as receiving mobile home insurance quotes prior to purchase allows you to work this into your budget and better evaluate your options.
+However, receiving mobile home insurance quotes prior to purchase allows you to work this into your budget and better evaluate your options.
 It also alerts you if you’re going to have problems finding a mobile home insurance company that will provide a competitive quote for a certain model of mobile home or that will insure mobile homes of a certain age.